MicrosoftDocs/azure-docs/articles/active-directory/verifiable-credentials/linkedin-employment-verification.md

 >The web app can be modified to remove claims, for example, you may choose to remove the photo claim.

 Installation instructions for the Webapp can be found in the [GitHub repository](https://github.com/Azure-Samples/VerifiedEmployeeIssuance/blob/main/ReadmeFiles/Deployment.md)
-Once the myaccount preview is available you can modify the LinkedIn company page information with the new URL and remove the Webapp.

 ## Architecture overview

-The LinkedIn mobile app will be updated and will have a digital wallet for employment verifiable IDs.
 Once the administrator configures the company page on LinkedIn, employees can get verified.
 Below are the high-level steps for LinkedIn integration:

 1. User starts the LinkedIn mobile app.
 1. The mobile app retrieves information from the LinkedIn backend and checks if the company is enabled for the pilot and it retrieves a URL to the myaccount website or the custom Webapp.